 LandLocked seeks to publish diverse voices, including works by writers who are people of color, queer, transgender, disabled, indigenous, international, and/or underrepresented in literary magazines.

 We do not accept previously published work.
 We accept and encourage simultaneous submissions, but please contact us immediately upon acceptance elsewhere.
-Please submit only once per reading period unless solicited by an editor.
+Please submit only once per reading period unless solicited or invited to resubmit by an editor.
 You may, however, submit to multiple genres within the same reading period.
 If you have been published in our journal, please wait at least one year from the time of publication to submit again.
 We do not accept submissions from anyone who’s attended the University of Kansas within the last five years.
 Please see specific genre requirements below before submitting.
-After reading the following guidelines, submit to our Submittable:
+After reading the following guidelines, submit at our Submittable page:

 We are interested in work that pushes the boundaries of tradition, both in content and form.
 We seek strong imagery and language that moves us and can reveal power even in quietness.
-We are open to your experimentations and are especially interested in work that is speculative, narrative, surreal, fragmented, and lyrical.
-We also welcome prose poetry and strongly encourage underrepresented voices.
-Please send 3–5 poems per submission with no more than 10 pages in total.
+We are open to your experimentations and are especially interested in work that is speculative, surreal, fragmented, and lyrical.
+We welcome and strongly encourage underrepresented voices.
+Please send 3–5 poems of no more than 20 pages in total.
 Please submit only one once per reading period.

 We love being challenged and surprised, both in content and in form.
 We are looking for pieces that push us to see through a particular lens and experience otherwise underrepresented perspectives.
 We are especially drawn to pieces that challenge the boundaries of the genre, incorporate fictional and poetic elements, and make us question how “creative” nonfiction can be.
-We want to see rich, immersive, and personal narratives; in other words, we are not looking for essays (unless it’s a lyrical essay).
-As far as length, we prefer under 6,000 words.
+Please submit either one piece under 6,000 words or up to 3 pieces under 1,000 words each.
+Please only submit once per submission period.

 We want images that compel us to action, art that makes the page feel alive.
 We’re interested in all different mediums and encourage experimental pieces.
 Please make sure all submissions are either .jpg or PNG files and as high-quality as possible.
 Submitted art may have previously been recognized for an award, but should not be previously published.
 “Published” here includes work shared on social media accounts, websites, and anywhere else online.
-Please only send one packet at a time and wait for our response before submitting again.
+Please only send one packet of 1-6 pieces at a time and wait for our response before submitting again.
 Please include all pieces in the same submission; do not send multiple submissions at once.